 Sovereignty

-With the current geopolitics it's worth looking how to be more digitally sovereign.
+With the current geopolitics it is worth looking how to be more digitally sovereign.
 For me this has two aspects.
 Firstly, to use online services that are local and second to do as much as you can yourself (within your abilities of course).

 Locally sovereign